Position: Agent Should Invoke External Tools ONLY When Epistemically Necessary: Foundations

-This unified framework offers several key advantages: (1) It generalizes prior approaches such as ReAct~\citep{yao2023react}, which can be viewed as special cases where internal tool steps (e.g., reasoning) are treated as monolithic thought units \(r_i\), leveraging the model's pre-trained cognitive abilities without requiring explicit tool separation.
-(2) It aligns with findings from large reasoning models (LRMs), which show that outcome-based reinforcement learning (RL) can effectively train agents to discover and utilize internal cognitive tools~\citep{deepseekai2025deepseekr1}.
+This unified framework offers several key advantages: (1) It is compatible with existing theoretical formulation by encoding this distinction as an annotation on the action space, rather than as a modification of the POMDP itself, preserves the standard formalism while making tool-use decisions a first-class object of analysis; (2) It generalizes prior practical approaches such as ReAct~\citep{yao2023react}, which can be viewed as special cases where internal tool steps (e.g., reasoning) are treated as monolithic thought units \(r_i\), leveraging the model's pre-trained cognitive abilities without requiring explicit tool separation; (3) It aligns with findings from large reasoning models (LRMs), which show that outcome-based reinforcement learning (RL) can effectively train agents to discover and utilize internal cognitive tools~\citep{deepseekai2025deepseekr1}.
 The same principle applies to external physical tools, as shown in recent studies on tool-augmented agents~\citep{jin2025searchr1trainingllmsreason}.
 Thus, the framework provides a coherent foundation for agentic learning across both domains.
-(3) Most importantly, this perspective leads to a new learning paradigm: \textit{next tool prediction}.
-Just as next-token prediction enables LLMs to learn a compressed representation of the world from text, next-tool prediction allows agents to learn procedural knowledge through interaction.
-By learning to choose the right tool, agents can dynamically update their internal representations and evolve through experience, mimicking human-like adaptation and learning.
+(4) Most importantly, this perspective shed lights to a potential unified path combining agent learning and world modeling ~\citep{richens2025general, li2026wordworldlargelanguage}, as shown in Fig~\ref{fig:new_prespective}.